Article last updated on the 2nd of September, 2022.

 - First, we provide the Data binding with a title.
 In this example, we provide the same name as the Http endpoint title.

 - For "Type" we select "Endpoint" and in "Endpoint" we select the Http endpoint we configured earlier.
-In this example, it was called "SearchCVRWithCompanyName".
+In this example, it was called "SearchCompanies".

-Next, we need to configure which of the returned properties to fill the selected field with.
+Next, we need to configure which of the returned properties to fill the selected field with (in this case, the CVR number field):

 - Next to the "Value Property" field we click the property selector button.

-- In the property selector, we select which property returned by the API to fill the Title field with.
-In this example, we expand the "virksomhedsnavn" (company name) group and select the "vaerdi" (value) property.
+- In the property selector, we select which property returned by the API to fill the CVR number field with.
+In this example, we select the "cvrNummer" property.

 The selected property should now appear in the "Value Property" field:

-Next, we will add the "CVR" number to both the "Title property" and the "Description Property" fields:
+Next, we will add the "cvrNummer" property to the "Title property" field and the "virksomhedMetadata.nyesteNavn.navn" property to the "Description Property" field:

 For this example, we will also enable "Typeahead":